-By the time you arrive at the site, the person and the vehicle are gone, but there are a number of plastic drums lying on the riverbank and colourful evidence of a spill along the banks.
+By the time you arrive at the site, the person and the vehicle are gone, but several plastic drums are lying on the riverbank and colourful evidence of a spill along the banks.
 The dumper has also left footprints and tire tracks leading straight to the highway.
-This is obviously a situation you will have to deal with.
-As an environmental enforcement officer, you investigate illegal dumping like the situation you have found today.

 Environmental enforcement officers work in a variety of locations, including:

-If you are a high school student considering a career as an environmental enforcement officer, you should have strong marks or an interest in:
+If you are a high school student considering a career as an environmental enforcement officer, you should have a strong interest in:

 There was never a "magic moment,” as Jason Kent calls it, when he decided to be an environmental enforcement officer.
 He always enjoyed hunting, fishing, and growing up in the vast wilderness of the Yukon.
 "Knowing I could spend time in the field doing the things that I enjoy set me in this career direction.”
 Today, with an applied degree in environmental management, Jason is an environmental enforcement officer with Environment Canada.